istio/istio.io/_docs/tasks/integrating-services-into-istio.md

 [Kubernetes Services](https://kubernetes.io/docs/concepts/services-networking/service/)
 are required for properly functioning Istio service.
-Service ports must be named and these names must begin with _http_ or _grpc_ prefix to take advantage of Istio's L7 routing features, e.g. `name: httpFoo` is good.
-Services with non-named ports or with ports that do not have a _http_ or _grpc_ prefix will be routed as L4 traffic.
+Service ports must be named and these names must begin with _http_ or _grpc_ prefix to take advantage of Istio's L7 routing features, e.g. `name: http-foo` or `name: http` is good. <em>Services with non-named ports or with ports that do not have a _http_ or _grpc_ prefix will be routed as L4 traffic.</em>

 Submit a YAML resource to API server with injected Envoy sidecar.
 Any one of the following methods will work.